Prime-Holding/rx_bloc/examples/todoapp/README.md

 Full translation key (feature name+separator+translation key): notifications___ok
 ```

-## Firebase Analytics

-[Firebase analytics][firebase_analytics_lnk] track how your app is used.
-Analytics are available for iOS, Android and Web and support flavors.

-Before you start using analytics, you need to add platform specific configurations:
-1. The `iOS` configuration files can be found at `ios/environments/[flavor]]/firebase/GoogleService-Info.plist`
-2. For `Android` the configuration files are located at `android/app/src/[flavor]/google-services.json`
-3. All `Web` analytics configurations can be found inside `lib/base/app/config/firebase_web_config.js`

-Every flavor represents a separate Firebase project that will be used for app tracking.
-For each flavor, based on the targeted platforms you'll have to download the [configuration files][firebase_configs_lnk] and place them in the appropriate location mentioned above.

-After replacing the Firebase config files with your own, the next step is to configure your app to use the appropriate Firebase options.
-To do that, you need to provide the `Firebase.initializeApp` method (within the `configureApp` function located inside the `{project_root}/lib/base/app/initialization/app_setup.dart` file) with the desired configuration.

-*Note*: When ran as `development` flavor, `.development` is appended to the package name.
-Likewise, `.sit` or `.uat` is appended to the package name when using `SIT` or `UAT` flavor.
-If using separate analytics for different flavors, make sure you specify the full package name with the correct extension (for instance: `com.companyname.projectname.development` for the `devevelopment` environment).

-*Note 2*: The app comes with a pre-generated configuration allowing the project to be launched out-of-the-box and should be replaced with your own configuration (see [Firebase setup][firebase_setup_lnk] for more details).

 ## Http client

 Your project has integrated HTTP-client, using [dio][dio_lnk] and [retrofit][retrofit_lnk].
 That helps you to easily communicate with remote APIs and use interceptors, global configuration, form fata, request cancellation, file downloading, timeout etc.